unjs/nitro/README.md

 ## Typescript Support

-nitro uses the `#nitro` alias for runtime helpers and global imports.
+Nitro uses the `#nitro` alias for runtime helpers and global imports.
 To add type support within your project, you should add the following to your `tsconfig.json` file:

 ```json